IanFrelinger/disaster-response-dashboard/video-production/COMPLETE_VO_AND_SLIDE_CONTENT.md

 ### **Slide Content:**
 ```
-Data streams in from F-I-R-M-S, N-O-A-A, nine-one-one, population and traffic.
+Data streams in from FIRMS, N-O-A-A, nine-one-one, population and traffic.

 Thanks to Palantir Foundry, this fusion happens in real time, keeping all stakeholders in sync.